endlesspint8/endlesspint8.github.io/testing/2017-09-22-gabf-2016-causal-impact-not-so-much.md

 [that there were zero average searches cuts both ways, it suggests that the numbers are not so bad in not creating an uptick but is fairly sad in not being able to garner any interest for something that is hugely validating to the quality of the work done… hmmm…]

-My using Google Trends may also be an inappropriate data source or at least one that is less relevant than one of the three main beer resources currently in fashion: Beeradvocate (BA), Ratebeer (RB), and Untappd (UT).
+My using Google Trends may also be an inappropriate data source or at least one that is less relevant than one of the three main beer resources currently in fashion: [BeerAdvocate](https://www.beeradvocate.com/) (BA), [RateBeer](https://www.ratebeer.com/) (RB), and [Untappd](https://untappd.com/) (UT).
 Moreover, there are the social media outlets to consider: Instagram, Twitter, Snapchat, and whatever else the children are using at the time of reading this and those aforementioned dinosaurs having been replaced.
 While Google is an ubiquitous search option for most people on most topics most of the time it is not always the answer.

 I chose Google Trends for several reasons: ubiquity, data access and data summarization.
 With respect to social media not everyone has an account and not everyone has an active account on each platform.
 The splintering of posts across multiple social sites both downplays the overall interest and overstates the peak engagement when starting from a lower base rate on a particular/respective site.